rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 You have the same repository and the same branch in all of your machines.

 * Common files are easily synchronized

   If we use a `common` directory to store the dotfiles that are the same in all the machines, we can keep our common configurations easily synchronized.

 ### Cons

 * Fragmentation

   Over time we will have fragmented configurations (if we use the common folder).
 In the worst case, we will get rid of the `common` directory.

 * Useless configurations

   Wether we have it or not the `common` folder, we will have a lot of files (configurations, scripts, wallpapers...) from other computers that will be, mostly, useless for us in this computer.

-## The branches approach
+## The "m branches" approach

-This is my current approach, it's similar to the latest.
+This is my current approach, it's similar to the "all in one" approach.
-We will have one repository, but one branch per machine.
+We will have one repository, but one branch per machine (that's why the "m" in the name).

+Each branch will contain only the dotfiles for one computer.
+We will have something like this:

 ```shell
 dotfiles/desktop